Insper/rl/docs/classes/03_games/index.md

 print(env.rewards)
 ```

-In order to run this code you must install those packages:
+In order to run the code above you must install those packages:

 ```bash
 gymnasium